ali-saranj/WeatherApp/README.md

 ## Description

-WeatherApp demonstrates effective utilization of Jetpack Compose and MVI architecture to create an interactive Android application that seamlessly integrates mapping and weather data functionalities.
-With its modular structure and use of modern Android development tools, WeatherApp provides a robust foundation for further development and enhancements.
+WeatherApp is an Android application built using Jetpack Compose and follows the Model-View-Intent (MVI) architecture pattern.
+It leverages Hilt for dependency injection and Retrofit for networking capabilities.
+The primary purpose of WeatherApp is to display weather information on a map for selected countries or cities, utilizing a free weather API.

 <br>
 <br>